GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop

-- Success removing items from libraryA and Textplaylist.
-- Success configuring Add AudioNotes.
+- Success libraryA songs: autosearch for songs in that folder, if exists add to the app.

 ## What's next?
-- libraryA songs: autosearch for songs in that folder, if exists add to the app.
 - notesclass - Save SongNotes: 13/10/2024
     - Audio-notes inside songfolders.
     - Text-notes as i dont know how to save that.